 The body immediately initiates an agonal breathing response when a person tries to breathe when their airway is blocked.

 - Cardiac arrest:

 The heart can suddenly stop pumping blood to the brain.
 It can result in a loss of consciousness in a matter of seconds.
 Agonal breathing begins because of the decrease in blood flow to the brain.
 It happens during cardiac arrest, and the brain starts to shut down.
 Gasping occurs, and medically, gasping is a sign of cardiac arrest (SCA).

 Treatments for Agonal Breathing Situations

 Know the signs of agonal breathing if you have a friend or family member who is susceptible to a stroke or cardiac arrest.
-Contact American HealthCare Academy and learn more about CPR, First Aid, ACLS, BLS, or healthcare CPR, and most importantly, when it is appropriate to perform CPR.
+Contact American HealthCare Academy and learn more about free CPR classes in combination with First Aid training, ACLS, BLS certification or BLS recertification, or healthcare CPR, and most importantly, when it is appropriate to perform CPR.
 Performing CPR timely can save a life.